lichenaut/anbamap-be/README.md

 ## Functionality Overview

-In order to host this software, you will need: a [Python 3 virttual environment](https://docs.python.org/3/library/venv.html), [Youtube Data API key](https://developers.google.com/youtube/registering_an_application), and [Upstash](https://upstash.com/) Redis database.
+In order to host this software, you will need: a [Python 3 virtual environment](https://docs.python.org/3/library/venv.html), [Youtube Data API key](https://developers.google.com/youtube/registering_an_application), and [Upstash](https://upstash.com/) Redis database.
 Optionally, you can also use [Sentry](https://sentry.io/welcome/).

 Every 2 hours, Anbamap-BE will scrape text from its configured media sources, use 2 layers of region identification to determine which regions a media is related to, and store all of this information to a database.